freenas/freenas-docs/userguide/intro.rst

 The %brand% operating system is installed to at least one device that is separate from the storage disks.
 The device can be a SSD, a small hard drive, or a
 |usb-stick|.
-discouraged as that drive is then not available for data storage.

 .. note:: To write the installation file to a |usb-stick|, **two** USB ports are needed, each with an inserted USB device.
 One |usb-stick|